Thousands of DACA recipients with arrest records, including 10 accused murderers, allowed to stay in US

 The DHS statistics do not indicate how many of the arrested immigrants were convicted of crimes, nor do they indicate whether charges were reduced or dropped.
 They also do not indicate how many arrested DACA recipients were deported as the result of a conviction.

-Francis Cissna, U.S. Citizenship and Immigration Services (USCIS) Director, told “Fox & Friends" the agency wants to release as much data about DACA as possible for the public and lawmakers to be informed.
+Francis Cissna, U.S. Citizenship and Immigration Services (USCIS) director, told “Fox & Friends" the agency wants to release as much data about DACA as possible for the public and lawmakers to be informed.

-“I would like people to keep in mind…whatever they do, I would hope that we, at USCIS, would be able to turn down these people…if we think they’re a public safety threat…if someone is a gang member…even if they don’t have a conviction,” Cissna said.
+“I would like people to keep in mind . . . whatever they do, I would hope that we, at USCIS, would be able to turn down these people . . . if we think they’re a public safety threat . . . if someone is a gang member . . . even if they don’t have a conviction,” Cissna said.

 WHAT IS DACA AND WHAT DOES THE TRUMP ADMINISTRATION WANT TO DO WITH IT?